 Safari Clothes You’ll Need

-Even if you don’t plan on taking on anything strenuous on your safari, women should back a low-impact sports bra for the bouncy safari drives.
-Investing in some quick-drying underwear is also a good idea, especially because you’ll most likely wash this by hand.
+Even if you don’t plan on taking on anything strenuous on your safari, women should pack a low-impact sports bra for the bouncy safari drives.
+Investing in some quick-drying underwear is also a good idea, especially because you’ll most likely wash this by hand on a camping safari.

 At most lodges, there is also rarely a dress code (most people go straight to dinner after their afternoon safari) so packing in smart clothes is a nice-to-have but not a necessity.

 Jeans or uncomfortably tight trousers are unsuitable for safaris – comfort is key when jumping in and out of the safari vehicle.
 Remember that the safari-friendly colour rule applies to here too, so choose anything that is olive green, tan or khaki.

 For the endless hours of sitting and looking for animals, your best bet is cargo trousers.
 These are lightweight, quick-drying and offer water resistance.
 The elastic band and pockets make them very useful, and a bonus is that they double up as both lounge and hiking gear.